Airbus C295: Design

-The C-295 is a tactical transport aircraft, designed for the movement of personnel and cargo within military conditions.
+The C-295 is a tactical transport aircraft, designed for the movement of personnel and cargo under military conditions.
 Accordingly, it can be operated from austere airstrips with minimal reliance on ground support infrastructures; it can reportedly be operated on soft ground without major issues even when heavily loaded.
 It has an auto-reverse capability, being able to turn 180º on runways as narrow as 12 metres wide.
 The dimensions of its cargo hold are 12.69 × 1.90 × 2.70 metres, roughly three metres longer in comparison to the preceding CN-235.
 It has sufficient volume to carry up to 71 soldiers, 24 stretchers along with up to seven medical attendants, five standard 108 in pallets of cargo, or three Land Rover-sized light vehicles.
 It is suitable for airdropping paratroopers and cargo on an 88 inwide platform.

 The C-295 has also been designed to facilitate multi-role operations and has been produced in a wide range of configurations.
 Numerous customers have opted to arm their aircraft to perform intelligence surveillance and reconnaissance (ISR) operations, being outfitted with various sensors such as a multi-mission radar unit; it can even be equipped as a gunship and tasked with providing close air support to ground forces.
 When appropriately furnished, the C-295 can conduct electronic signals intelligence (ELINT), medical evacuation (MEDEVAC), and maritime patrol aircraft (MPA) duties.
 Palletised equipment, enabling its rapid installation and removal, is available to outfit the aircraft for use as a VIP transport, aerial refuelling tanker, and water bomber.